Stories behind the Art

 We spent three incredible years in Oahu, Hawai’i, right at the beginning of our marriage, and cherished every moment.
 During that time, we entered the lottery to hike the stunning Na Pali coast with my sister and brother-in-law—and we got selected!
 This hike was nothing short of magnificent, leaving an imprint on my heart that feels like a dream I still revisit.

 When my daughter was born, my sister wrote her a children’s book based off of our experiences together in Hawai’i.
 This painting was a result of her writing, and draws inspiration from that unforgettable experience, capturing the essence of our adventure amidst the breathtaking landscapes.
+I’m still working on the illustrations for the children’s book but hope to share it with you soon.

 About the Artist